yewyewXD/Frontend-Application/README.md

 # Git

 Just fork the repository and add your solutions to your fork, so that we can have a look at your work.
+Afterwards create a merge/pull request.
 Thank you very much!

 # Description